ianor/kafka/README.md

   * `size` - group messages together into single batch until their total size exceeds this value, defaults to 16384 bytes.
 Set to 0 to disable batching.
   * `maxWait` - send grouped messages after this amount of milliseconds expire even if their total size doesn't exceed `batch.size` yet, defaults to 10ms.
 Set to 0 to disable batching.
 * `asyncCompression` - boolean, use asynchronouse compression instead of synchronous, defaults to `false`
+* `proxy` - object for mapping host names to their proxy counterparts

 ## SimpleConsumer